fiirefly24/belajar-python/definition.md

     An object/collection that can return its elements one at a time, allowing it to be iterated over in a loop e.g. tuple, list, set, dictionary

+##  Membership operators
+    Used to test whether a value or variable is found in a sequence (String, list, tuple, set or dictionary)
+    1. in
+    2. not in

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.